ErikFortune/fgv/libraries/ts-json/docs/ts-json.editor.jsoneditorrulebase.md

 ## Editor.JsonEditorRuleBase class

-Default base implementation of JsonEditor rule returns inapplicable for all operations so that derived classes need only implement the operations they actually support.
+Default base implementation of [IJsonEditorRule](./ts-json.editor.ijsoneditorrule.md) returns inapplicable for all operations so that derived classes need only implement the operations they actually support.

 **Signature:**